Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: Constraints on E parameters

 Moreover, we required real radial velocities in each sector, which translates into additional assumptions on the couplings,

-On top of these assumptions, in this last Appendix we wish to gather the most important current observational and theoretical constraints on the parameter space spanned by the coefficients of the Einstein-\AE{}ther theory.
+On top of these assumptions, in this last appendix we wish to gather the most important current observational and theoretical constraints on the parameter space spanned by the coefficients of the Einstein-\AE{}ther theory.
 First of all, the requirement of having stable gravitational radiation is met by imposing the so-called \emph{stability conditions} \cite{Schumacher:2023cxh}

 where $\beta_\psi^2$ indicates the square speed of the gravitational tensor, vector and scalar polarizations, respectively $\psi=\text{T,V,S}$.
 We notice that Eq. \eqref{eq:beta_constraints} coincides with the requirements in Eqs. \eqref{eq:Vconstraints}.
-Moreover, as anticipated in Section \ref{ssSec:Existing Constraints}, additional stringent bounds were placed by the observation of GWs from a neutron star (NS) binary merger, GW170817, and the simultaneous short gamma ray burst, GRB170817A \cite{LIGOScientific:2017zic}.
+Moreover, as anticipated in Sec.~\ref{ssSec:Existing Constraints}, additional stringent bounds were placed by the observation of GWs from a neutron star binary merger, GW170817, and the simultaneous short gamma-ray burst, GRB170817A \cite{LIGOScientific:2017zic}.
 As explained in more details in the main text, such an event put an experimental constraint on the speed of the tensor polarization,

 Following from the relation Eq.~\eqref{eq:velT}, the E\AE{} parameter $c_{13}$ is restricted as well,

 It is then reasonable to assume $c_{13}=0$, or equivalently that the tensor modes propagate luminally with $\beta_\text{T}=1$.